steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 I explained to the students the approach to software architecture and engineering that my team and me are following.
 From a 10,000 feet perspective, we are developing an [Event-Driven Microservices Architecture]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}) to build a customer-first product based on a [Cloud-native Platform](https://tag-app-delivery.cncf.io/whitepapers/platforms/).
 But there is much more in the background such as the concepts of Minimum Viable Product, Minimum Viable Architecture, etc.
-This article summarizes the talk and provides further insights into some core concepts we use.
+This article summarizes the talk, connects topics to some of my previous articles, and provides further insights into some core concepts we use.

 ## Introduction